Over the past few years there’s been a trend online of financial experts recommending credit cards for college students. Is this really a good idea?

-We can see the wisdom in some of these arguments, but while they may be good reasons to use credit in general, we still think it’s a bad idea for college students to use credit cards:
+We can see the wisdom in some of these arguments, but while they may be good reasons to use credit in general, we still say it’s a bad idea if you asked us should college students have credit cards.

 - Credit cards should be avoided unless the cardholder has steady income and can afford to pay the balance in full every month.
 College students lack the necessary income to remain balance-free, and tend to pay the minimum monthly payment.
 Unless you’re the rare college student who has the income to afford to pay off the credit card balance every month, you shouldn’t be using credit cards.